Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke Futures Odds

-- Duke is 10th-best in college basketball in terms of its odds to win the national championship (+1800), but only 14th-best, according to computer rankings.
+- Duke is sixth-best in the country in terms of its odds to win the national championship (+1400), much higher than its computer rankings (13th-best).

-- In terms of their national championship odds, the Blue Devils have had the 82nd-biggest change this season, dropping from +1600 at the beginning to +1800.
+- The Blue Devils have experienced the 83rd-biggest change in terms of their national championship odds, improving from +1600 at the beginning of the season to +1400.

-- The implied probability of Duke winning the national championship, based on its +1800 moneyline odds, is 5.3%.
+- Duke's chances of winning the national championship, based on its odds, are 6.7%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.